Godfrey Mwakikagile: Early life and family

+His paternal great-grandmother, Mary Iseke (Mwaiseke) from Makete in Rungwe District who was the mother of his grandmother Laheli Kasuka, was among the earliest Christian converts in the district.
+She was married to Kasofu Mwamwaja.

-Godfrey's father Elijah Mwakikagile, who once worked at the Amani Research Institute in Muheza District in the late forties, was a medical assistant during the British colonial era.
+Godfrey's father Elijah Mwakikagile, who once worked at the world-famous Amani Research Institute in Muheza District in the late forties, was a medical assistant during the British colonial era.
 He worked in different parts of Tanganyika and was one of the few medical assistants in the entire country of 10 million people.
-There were fewer than 300 medical assistants and fewer than 10 doctors in Tanganyika in the forties and fifties and only 12 doctors at independence from the United Kingdom on 9 December 1961.
+As Professor John Iliffe stated in his book East African Doctors: A History of the Modern Profession, there were fewer than 300 medical assistants and fewer than 10 doctors in Tanganyika in the forties and fifties and only 12 doctors at independence from the United Kingdom on 9 December 1961.
 Medical assistants underwent an intensive three-year training after finishing secondary school and worked as a substitute for doctors and were even called "madaktari" - doctors - in Kiswahili (Swahili).

 Godfrey's mother Syabumi Mwakikagile (née Mwambapa) who came from Kyimbila in Rungwe District was a pupil of Tanganyika's British feminist educator, and later Member of Parliament, Mary Hancock, who taught her at Kyimbila Girls' School in the Southern Highlands Province in the early 1940s.
 Mary Hancock was a friend of Nyerere and his family since 1953 and supported him during the struggle for independence.
+She was also the founder of Kyimbila Girls' School near the town of Tukuyu and of Loleza Girls' School in the town of Mbeya, capital of the Southern Highlands Province.
+Loleza Girls' School had its origin in Kyimbila Girls' School.